liulabspatial/Omics-cycleHCR-QuAC/v_QuAC feature quantitation/README.md

-Quantitative validation of discovered patterns using QuAC in the nuclear image datasets.
+Quantitative validation of discovered patterns in the nuclear image datasets.